dlu-ch/dlb/README.rst

 |batch-unittest| |batch-doc|

-dlb is a `Pythonic <https://www.python.org/dev/peps/pep-0020/>`_ build tool which does not try to mimic `Make <https://en.wikipedia.org/wiki/Make_%28software%29>`_, but brings the benefits of object-oriented languages to the build process.
+dlb is a `Pythonic <https://www.python.org/dev/peps/pep-0020/>`_ build tool that does not try to mimic `Make <https://en.wikipedia.org/wiki/Make_%28software%29>`_, but brings the benefits of object-oriented languages to the build process.
 It is inspired by `djb's redo <https://cr.yp.to/redo.html>`_.

-dlb requires at least Python 3.6.
+dlb requires at least Python 3.6 (and nothing else).

 See here for more: